The 15 Best Customer Service Software Platforms for 2023

 A customer support system may be used to manage one or many communication channels, including email, live chat, messaging, and self-service, and it may also integrate with external communications tools like social media or group chat systems.

-Companies typically use customer service software to enable faster, more efficient customer support delivered by multiple customer service agents all working within the same tool.
+Companies typically use cloud-based customer service software to enable faster, more efficient customer support delivered by multiple customer service agents all working within the same tool.

 What are the benefits of using customer service software?